- About the AGH

 Shelley Falconer was appointed President and CEO in 2014, on the retirement of Louise Dompierre.
 Under her stewardship the AGH continues to grow, reaching out to engage new audiences in the greater Hamilton region and farther afield.
 The new strategic plan, the primary goal of which is to support the sustainability of the AGH, establishes four key priorities: renewed focus on the permanent collection and program; community engagement; learning through art; and long term sustainability.

 Today the AGH is the oldest and largest museum in southwestern Ontario.
 Indeed the AGH is unique in Canada as one of the only public art gallery/museums located outside Canada’s major urban cities that maintains a collection of important national and international repute.
 From the 29 paintings of the William Blair Bruce Collection which opened the AGH in 1914, the permanent collection has grown to more than 10,000 works.

 The Gallery continues to present groundbreaking exhibitions and outstanding educational and community programming.
-The renewed commitment of the AGH to the public reflects the needs of the many and not the few as we week to balance the concept of museum as “temple” and site for contemplation with the contemporary “agora”–an open and engaging social nexus, a thought-provoking context for the exchange of ideas through art.
+The renewed commitment of the AGH to the public reflects the needs of the many, and not the few, as we work to balance the concept of museum as “temple” and site for contemplation with the contemporary “agora” – an open and engaging social nexus, a thought-provoking context for the exchange of ideas through art.

 Icebergs and Mountains, Greenland 1932

 Lawren Harris (Canadian 1885-1970)

 oil on canvas, Gift of H.S.
 Southam, Esq., CMG, LL.D, 1953

 © Courtesy Stewart Sheppard